 The Student Union Higher Education President (SU HEP) is both an elected and a part time salaried post within GLIM.
 Due to the geographical locations of GLIM campuses, this role is advertised annually as a split role for two SU HEP's in order to give a representative proportion of the hours to each SU HEP (10 hours per HEP), with the aim of having local representation across the region to ensure that there is a equity in terms of representation of those smaller but critical groups of GLIM HE students.
-There is one SU HEP for HE students at Coleg Llandrillo (CLI) campuses (majority of HE provision) and one for students at Coleg Menai (CM) and Coleg Meirion Dwyfor (CMD).
-During 2019/20 there was no interest from CM/CMD and the role was re-combined.
-In 2020/2021 the CM/CMD HEP resigned early due to personal reasons, and the SU HEP for CLI agreed to undertake the role for all campuses.
-Meetings and activities took place online, and the bilingual SU HEP, was able to be supportive, engaged with and accessible to, all GLIM HE students due to not needing to travel between sites; this allowed the SU HEP to visit a range of live tutorial groups, as well as regular student focus groups for feedback regarding their course, resources and wellbeing at each college, during the pandemic.
+There is one SU HEP role advertised for HE students at Coleg Llandrillo (CLI) campuses (where the majority of GLIM HE provision is delivered) and one for students at Coleg Menai (CM) and Coleg Meirion Dwyfor (CMD).
+In 2020/2021 and 2021/2022 one SU HEP resigned early due to personal reasons, and the remaining SU HEP agreed to undertake the role for all campuses (in post for 2 years).
+The majority of meetings and activities took place online, and the bilingual SU HEP, was able to be supportive, engaged with and accessible to, all GLIM HE students due to not needing to travel between sites; this allowed the SU HEP to visit a range of live tutorial groups, as well as regular student focus groups for feedback regarding their course, resources and wellbeing at each college, during the pandemic.